No results for ""

 If flags do not have human-readable names, they can become technical debt.

-To learn more, read Creating naming conventions for flags.
+To learn more, read Flag conventions.

-Writing useful descriptions
+Write useful descriptions

 Use descriptions to add more context to the flag.
 Unlike flag names, you can update descriptions.
 They can include detailed information, such as the date the flag was last reviewed, the purpose of the flag, and more.